 William Stinnett, Ph.D.

 H. Tucker (“Bud”) Upshaw, Ph.D., is Principal Consultant of Upshaw Management Consulting, a management consulting and leadership development resource with offices in Rhinebeck, NY.
-He is an L.E.T.
-Master Trainer for GTI and has been conducting L.E.T.
-Workshops for over thirty years.
+He is a retired L.E.T.
+Master Facilitator for GTI and regularly conducted L.E.T.
+Participant and Facilitator Workshops for more than thirty years.
 Bud holds degrees from Vanderbilt and Yale Universities, and received his doctoral degree from the University of Chicago.
 He has been guest lecturer at the Charles H. Lundquist College of Business at the University of Oregon and at the Institute of Organization Development at Loyola University of Chicago, and has served as Associate Professor of Psychology and Religion and Graduate Faculty Member of the Graduate Program in Counseling Psychology at George Williams College.

 Heidi is originally from Napa, California but spent nearly 20 years living abroad in London, England and Beijing, China where she first found Parent Effectiveness Training (P.E.T.).
 Prior to finding P.E.T. she and her husband were stuck in what she calls the “vicious cycle of using punishment and reward.”
 As soon as she took the course she knew that she wanted to become a P.E.T.
 Instructor and she has been teaching the course since 2011.
 Upon returning to the US, two years ago, she started The Parenting Difference, offering the Parent Effectiveness Training Course and workshops to families in the Raleigh, Durham area of North Carolina.
 She blogs about how she and her family put the skills to use and is a regular contributor to Huffington Post Parent.
 She also writes a weekly blog for her local paper called Parenting for All Seasons.
 She believes that the Parent Effectiveness Training course is more than just a class, it becomes a lifestyle that impacts all of your significant relationships.

-I’m a San Diego native, vintage collector and avid cook.
-My passion for the Gordon Model happened naturally.
-It’s been an all-encompassing, life-changing journey for me and difficult to imagine my relationships and conflicts before it.
+A San Diego native, vintage collector and avid cook.
+Her passion for the Gordon Model happened naturally.
+It’s been an all-encompassing, life-changing journey for her and difficult to imagine her relationships and conflicts before it.
 (Cringe!)
-I graduated from the Parent Effectiveness Training Instructor Training Workshop in 2012, which was not only super rewarding, but deepened my understanding of the skills from intellectual to experiential.
-I’m honored to be a guest blogger here, and excited to share my personal narratives, a la the Gordon Model.
+She graduated from the Parent Effectiveness Training Instructor Training Workshop in 2012, which was not only super rewarding, but deepened her understanding of the skills from intellectual to experiential.
+She’s honored to be a guest blogger here, and excited to share her personal narratives, a la the Gordon Model.

-Sheryl Wilde has been the Finance Manager at Gordon Training International for the past 12 years.
+Sheryl Wilde has been the Finance Manager at Gordon Training International since 2002.
 She has more than 30 years of experience in finance, accounting and management.
 As a freelance writer for the past 20 years, Sheryl has specialized in the area of corporate communications.
 The opinions expressed in Sheryl’s Blogs do not necessarily reflect the views of Gordon Training International.

 Joe is a former GTI employee, L.E.T.
 Graduate and passionate supporter of the Gordon Model.
 He is now a very successful entrepreneur with his wife and partner, Jodi.
 They have introduced L.E.T. into their company and aim to have it be a core part of their culture.
-They are the creators and owners of www.shopmahina.com
+They are the proprietors of www.shopmahina.com